andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 <h2>🍕 #6 Partitioned Tables</h2>

 - As the `orders` table grows large, it's more difficult to modify and performance worsens
-- Let's use table partitioning to break it up, and keep it easier to modify and with good performance despite row growth
+- Let's use table partitioning to slice it up, maintaining good performance and making modifications easier
 - Our partitioned table uses a CPK (`supplier_id`, `id`)

 ---
 <style scoped>
 section {
   color:#fff;
-  background-color: var(--theme-mistake-1);
+  background-color: var(--theme-mistake-6);
 }
 a { color: #fff; }
 </style>